zeroluck/docs/sources/reference/oxTrust/index.md

    images, and the logos that are in use.
 The default value is `/var/photos`.

-### Authentication properties
+### Authentication Properties

-These properties refer to authentication settings of oxTrust.
+These properties refer to the authentication settings of oxTrust.

  * __gluuSP.shared.attributes__ sets the shared attributes.
 The default value is `uid, mail, sn, givenName` that refer to the attributes user